Main Guns: The Sherman Mounted Six Different Guns, But Not On All Versions,

 The M3 90mm Gun: The Most Powerful AT Gun the US used During the War.

 The US M3 90mm tank gun started out life as an AA gun, a very good AA gun, unlike the very overrated Flak 18/36/37.
-As the AA gun was developed, it’s mount gained the ability to be used against ground targets, with up to -10 degrees depression.
-The ballistic performance on the gun was good, but what really made the AA gun shine was the AA gun system that incorporated Radar, and proximity fuses, sci-fi tech to the Germans, but pretty typical American technology for the time, it was the best land based AA gun system of the war.
+As the AA gun was developed, its mount gained the ability to be used against ground targets, with up to -10 degrees depression.
+The ballistic performance on the gun was good, but what really made the AA gun shine was the AA gun system that incorporated Radar, and proximity fuses, sci-fi tech to the Germans, but pretty typical American technology for the time, it was the best land-based AA gun system of the war.
 Contrary to some claims, it was pretty rare for US 90mm AA guns to be used in the direct fire role.
 The US Army was rarely desperate enough to have to resort to such tactics.

-When the US Army started looking into a bigger AT gun than the 3 inch, the M1/M2 90mm AA gun was a natural choice.
-The tank mounted weapon would be designated the M3, and with a barrel threaded for a muzzle brake, the M3A1.
-When tested against the British 17 pounder gun, the M3 had slightly inferior performance, but was more accurate.
-The US Army preferred the 90mm over the 17 pounder for various reasons, the biggest being it didn’t have scary flashback out of the breach on firing, making it seem like a somewhat shoddy design.
-The 90mm M3 would soldier on the in the M26/46 tanks, but would be replaced by improved 90mm guns on the M47 and M48.
+When the US Army started looking into a bigger AT gun than the 3-inch, the M1/M2 90mm AA gun was a natural choice.
+The tank-mounted weapon would be designated the M3, and with a barrel threaded for a muzzle brake, the M3A1.
+When tested against the British 17 pounder gun, the M3 had slightly inferior performance but was more accurate.
+The US Army preferred the 90mm over the 17-pounder for various reasons, the biggest being it didn’t have scary flashback out of the breach on firing, making it seem like a somewhat shoddy design.
+The 90mm M3 would soldier on the in the M26/46 tanks but would be replaced by improved 90mm guns on the M47 and M48.

-As a dual purpose tank gun, the M3 90mm was good.
-It’s rounds were not to big for one man to handle.
-It had good AT performance, and a more potent HE round than the M3 75mm gun.
+As a dual-purpose tank gun, the M3 90mm was good.
+Its rounds were not too big for one man to handle.
+It had good AT performance and a more potent HE round than the M3 75mm gun.
 When installed on the M36 Tank Destroyer, it was able to deal with the rare heavily armored German threat, if the regular Shermans hadn’t already killed it by the time the M36 got there.
-Since the gun was not overly hot, it didn’t wear barrels out fast, so it could still be used in artillery role.
+Since the gun was not overly hot, it didn’t wear barrels out fast, so it could still be used in an artillery role.

 M3 90mm gun data on PDF

-The 3 Inch AT gun: An Old AA Gun Finds a New Use
+The 3-Inch AT gun: An Old AA Gun Finds a New Use

 The 3inch AT gun started out life as a AA gun.
 It was still being used as one for the first half of the war.
 It was a natural choice as an AT gun since it was being replaced by the M1/2/3 90mm AA gun system.
-The gun was large, heavy and bulky, and the M10 tank destroyers turret had to be rather large to fit it.
+The gun was large, heavy, and bulky, and the M10 tank destroyer’s turret had to be rather large to fit it.
 They were also able to fit it in the T1/M6 Heavy tank, but it was clear it needed a redesign to fit in a smaller turret like the regular Sherman.
-This ultimately lead to the M1A1 gun discussed above.
+This ultimately leads to the M1A1 gun discussed above.

-There was also a towed AT gun version of this weapon, it was generally not well liked.
+There was also a towed AT gun version of this weapon, it was generally not well-liked.
 It was too big to move around easily by hand, hard to hide, and didn’t have great pen to work well as a fixed gun.
-At one point in the war, nearly half the Tank Destroyer Battalions were towed, and equipped only with the towed guns and trucks to move them.
+At one point in the war, nearly half the Tank Destroyer Battalions were towed and equipped only with the towed guns and trucks to move them.
 These TD battalions had little luck, and some really got clobbered in the Battle of the bulge.

-Ultimately this guns use was more about taking unused guns on hand and getting a decent AT weapon out the door fast, by using them for this new purpose.
+Ultimately this gun use was more about taking unused guns on hand and getting a decent AT weapon out the door fast, by using them for this new purpose.
 They were not perfect, and as towed weapons, even really good, but on a mobile platform like the M10 or even the M6 heavy tank they did the job well enough.

 3 inch M7 Gun spec sheet PDF download